-County Commission holds meeting
+County commission holds meeting

-Members of the Texas County Commission met June 30-July 1 at the Texas County Administrative Center to transact business.
+Members of the Texas County Commission met July 7-8 to transact business, according to minutes it released.

 Commissioners: